prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Success Response**

-  :status 200 OK: The backend has successfully created the certificate
+  :status 200 OK: The backend has successfully created the contract
   :resheader Content-Type: application/json
   :<json base32 contract: the encoding of the blob (which blob? link above.) representing the contract.
   :<json base32 sig: signature of this contract with purpose TALER_SIGNATURE_MERCHANT_CONTRACT.